Skip to content

 So — do they work?

 If "work" means a verified biological effect, several of these ingredients clear the bar.
+The clearest example is berberine, which has solid randomized-trial data for lowering blood sugar and lipids and modest pooled effects on weight — easily the best-supported ingredient in this category, even though it is still not a GLP-1 drug.
 If "work" means meaningful weight loss comparable to what the marketing implies, the answer is no — not on the current evidence.
 Used consistently alongside diet and activity, fiber and prebiotics can support satiety and glucose handling at the margins, and a quality probiotic may nudge the scale slightly.
 What they cannot do is replace a GLP-1 medication; for that side-by-side, read supplements vs GLP-1 drugs.
+For a head-to-head rating of the products most often marketed to one audience, see our best weight-loss supplements for women review.

 Frequently asked questions